 Response is the process of implementing appropriate actions while an emergency situation is unfolding.
 In this phase, schools mobilize the necessary resources to address the emergency at hand.
+This may include calling or texting 911.

-When calling 911 be prepared to remain on the phone and answer specific questions.
+When calling 911, be prepared to remain on the phone and answer specific questions.
 In order to complete an accurate assessment of the situation, the 911 Dispatcher must obtain as much information as possible to best inform emergency responders and engage the appropriate level of medical response.